 In the moment of I say, "That is for me", I remember when I was a child when I said, "Well, I love it."

-Loran Simon: Great, thank you.
-So my second question then is what are the biggest marketing challenges you face and how do you deal with them?
+Loran Simon: What are the biggest marketing challenges that you face and how do you deal with them?

 Dr Maresela Morales: Well, the most difficult it was because in reality our...
 Formation, to say that, we never be in contact with all the marketing side.
 And the half of my productor life, I was mainly in Europe.
 I was working in France and there you cannot...
 It's a...
 It's impossible to make a marketing because it's illegal.
 And when I was arriving here seven years ago, it was like, "What?
 What I have to do?
 I doesn't know nothing about it."
 I take a coach man for give it to us more options for learn about marketing and I think the most bigger deal, it was the sales.
 Because in our health, like a doctor, it's impossible to sell.
 And there is you know the duality about have a service but you have to be.
 But you have to all the competition but you have to be in the marketing side.
 And it was like, "What do I have to do?"
 I have to learn everything.
 I think the most difficult moment in marketing is to learn marketing.
 And to understand everything.
 Then it was more easy because in reality the marketing needs to know the people that you are in contact everyday.